maybemkl/rs-mtl-atc/README.md

-# Remote Sensing: A Tutorial
+# Introduction to Working with Satellite Data in PySTAC

+This is a tutorial for doing remote sensing with [PySTAC](https://pystac.readthedocs.io/en/stable/).
+Specifically, we will learn how to run NDVI change detection in the ```pystac_tutorial.ipynb```.

-In order to start working on the notebook, first make sure you have [jupyter installed](https://jupyter.org/install).
+In order to start working on the tutorial, first make sure you have [jupyter installed](https://jupyter.org/install).
 Create a Python environment using [conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or [venv](https://stackoverflow.com/questions/43069780/how-to-create-virtual-env-with-python3) and [add it to jupyter](https://archive.is/L9Rqv).
 Now you can start working.

 First, clone the github repo.